yskab/vga_cam/README.md

 A verilog Implementation to capture a 640x480 image frame from the OV7670 camera module.
 The captured frame is stored on LPDDR ram and is sent via SPI protocol to orange pi where it is displayed.
+The project was implemented on Numato MimasV2 FPGA Board